SoftHu/tos_avg/En/QuestStartTalkENode_1739077652876486.md

 Ninja Bubbles are even in comic books!
 It's the protagonists' favourite...
-I heard it's stocked in the town's vending machines.
+I heard they're stocked in the town's vending machines.
 I'd really like to try &lbrace;item.26300&rbrace;!
-Just thinking about it makes my mouth water.
+Just thinking about it makes me salivate!
 Too bad Ritsuryo said it's not safe to go out...
 Could you bring me a bottle of &lbrace;item.26300&rbrace;?
 I'll trade you something very valuable for it!]